JKariithi/visualizing-arti-output/README.md

 # Visualizing ARTI Output

-A Python-based analysis tool designed to process **CORSIKA/ARTI** simulation data.
+A Python-based analysis tool for processing **CORSIKA/ARTI** simulation data.
 This script calculates muon flux intensity, fits the data to the theoretical $I_0 \cos^2\theta$ model, and generates high-resolution visualizations with embedded simulation metadata.

 ## 🚀 Features
 * **Metadata Persistence:** Automatically embeds location name, altitude, atmospheric model, and particle counts directly into the plot image.